igorsouza-dev/bethehero-mobile/README.md

 ## Running

+Before starting, make sure to change the `baseURL` address at the `src/services/api.js` to point to your backend IP or URL.
 Run the command `yarn start` for a developer environment.
 This will execute expo.
 Open the Expo app in your emulator or your device and read the generated QR Code.

+## License

+This is a open-sourced software licensed under the [MIT license](LICENSE.md).